GitVladlen/RaylibTicTacToe/README.md

 3. **Open the Project in Visual Studio:**

-   After running the batch file, a Visual Studio solution file (`MyRaylibProject.sln`) will be created in the `build` directory.
+   After running the batch file, a Visual Studio solution file (`RaylibTicTacToe.sln`) will be created in the `build` directory.
 Open this file with Visual Studio.

 4. **Build and Run:**